Wafa-Md/Wafa-Md/README.md

 A passionate software engineer exploring the world of technology

-Software Engineering • API Integration • React • Troubleshooting • Continuous Learning
+Software Engineering • API Integration • React • AI & Automation

 <p>
   <a href="www.linkedin.com/in/wafa-mouloud">